victorcainam/simple-packagist/README.md

         $package->get(); //Will retrieve all of the information for each package for this vendor.
     }

-You can get direct information by calling the appropriate method on the `Package` object.
-For instance, you would run the following to get the amount of stars a package has.
+You can get specific information about a package by calling the appropriate method on the `Package` object.
+For instance, you could run the following to get the amount of stars (favers) a package has.

     $packages = Packagist::vendor('simplesoftwareio');